atib80/tinyrcon/README.md

 # TinyRcon server, private TinyRcon server, TinyRcon client, private TinyRcon client and private TinyRcon client v2

-TinyRcon is a simple, easy to use graphical application developed using modern C++ language features (cpp17, cpp 20), the Win32 API, the nlohmann custom json parser header only C++ library and the standalone version of the ASIO C++ networking library.
+TinyRcon is a simple, easy to use graphical application developed using modern C++ language features, the Win32 API, the nlohmann custom json parser header only C++ library and the standalone version of the ASIO C++ networking library.
   The overall TinyRcon application project is a Visual Studio solution which consists of 5 distinct projects: